Topics Map > Campus Services > E-Learning > Canvas

 - Enroll in the course, but opt-out of using the eText -If selecting another class section or course is not an option, students may opt out of using the eText (and DLT, if applicable) if they are able to legally obtain identical course materials outside of Engage.
 Opt outs may only occur during the designated Student Choice Period (you can find the current Student Choice Period end date listed in the Order Tool).
 Note that this is not possible in cases where there is customized content.
 Some courses’ eTexts and DLTs (e.g., Cengage's MindTap titles and Pearson's MyLabs) have been created or customized specifically for UW-Madison only.
 In these cases, students should not opt-out if they wish to be able to follow along with the rest of their class.

 - It’s best to opt out as soon as you know, to ensure your opt-out falls within the 100% refund window.
 To opt out, please see the How to Opt Out section at the end of this document.

-- All eText refunds follow standard tuition refund dates.
-Any refunds requested after the standard tuition refund dates have passed can be requested if they meet the specific criteria outlined in Engage - About UW-Madison Engage fees and appeals.
+- All eText refunds follow the standard 100% tuition refund date.
+Any refunds requested after the standard tuition refund date has passed can be requested if they meet the specific criteria outlined in Engage - About UW-Madison Engage fees and appeals.